Armed Forces of Bosnia and Herzegovina: Structure

 The Military units are commanded by the Armed Forces of Bosnia and Herzegovina Joint Staff in Sarajevo.
 There are two major commands under the Joint Staff: Operational Command and Support Command.

 There are three regiments that are each formed by soldiers from the three ethnic groups of Bosnia and Herzegovina: Bosniaks, Croats and Serbs and trace their roots to the armies that were created during the war in BiH.
 These regiments have their distinct ethnic insignias and consist of three active battalions each.
 Headquarters of regiments have no operational authority.
 On the basis of the Law on Service in the Armed Forces of Bosnia and Herzegovina, the regimental headquarters have the following tasks: to manage the regimental museum, monitor financial fund, prepare, investigate and cherish the history of the regiment, the regiment publish newsletters, maintain cultural and historical heritage, give guidance on holding special ceremonies, give guidance on customs, dress and deportment Regiment, conduct officer, NCO and military clubs.
 Each regiments' three battalions are divided evenly between the three active brigades of the Army.

 Joint Staff of the Armed Forces of Bosnia and Herzegovina

 Operational Command

-Overall the brigades are multinational with over 50% Bosniaks, 30% Serbs, 15% Croats and about 4% of other ethnic groups.
+Overall the brigades are multinational with 45.9% Bosniaks, 33.6% Serbs, 19.8% Croats and about 0.7% of other ethnic groups (as for 2016).